-• Honor is usually given to someone who is of higher status and importance, such as a king or God.

-- God also instructs Christians to honor others, but not to try to get honor for themselves. - Children are instructed to honor their parents, which includes respect and obedience. - the terms "honor" and "glory" are often used together, especially when referring to Jesus.
-These may be two different ways of referring to the same thing. - Honor for God includes thanking and praising him, and showing him respect by obeying him and living in a way that shows how great he is.
+- Honor is usually given to someone who is of higher status and importance, such as a king or God. - God instructs Christians to honor others. - Children are instructed to honor their parents in ways that include respecting them and obeying them. - The terms "honor" and "glory" are often used together, especially when referring to Jesus.
+These may be two different ways of referring to the same thing. - Ways of honoring God include thanking and praising him, and showing him respect by obeying him and living in a way that shows how great he is.

-- Other ways to translate "honor" could include, "respect" or "esteem" or "high regard." - The term "to honor" could be translated as "to show special respect to" or "to cause to be praised" or "to show high regard for" or "to highly value."
+- Other ways to translate "honor" could include "respect" or "esteem" or "high regard." - The term "to honor" could be translated as "to show special respect to" or "to cause to be praised" or "to show high regard for" or "to highly value."

-(See also: dishonor, dishonorable, glory, glorious, glorify, praise other)
+(See also: dishonor, glory, glorify, praise)